-GERD is a long-term condition where gastric acid and partially digested food flow from the stomach into the esophagus.
-When this happens, it results in a painful sensation that is associated with heartburn.
-In milder cases, someone with GERD may assume that they simply have a bad case of indigestion.
-However, since GERD symptoms are often persistent, many of those dealing with the condition eventually seek treatment as their symptoms become more frequent and troublesome.
+GERD is a long-term condition where gastric acid and partially digested food flow up from the stomach into the esophagus.
+When this happens, it results in a painful sensation which is associated with heartburn.

 When you lay horizontally to sleep, you may experience the symptoms of:

 If you experienced and have documented treatment for any of these symptoms while in service, you may be eligible to obtain disability compensation for GERD on a direct basis.
 For your GERD VA disability claim to be successful, it will need to be service connected.
 This means you will need:

 If you have all three elements, you claim should be granted, resulting in VA compensation for GERD.